Rayyan vs Consensus (2026)

 How does pricing compare between Rayyan vs Consensus?

 Rayyan uses a freemium model, starting at $4.99 per month.
-Consensus uses a freemium model, starting at $10 per month.
+Consensus uses a freemium model, starting at $12 per month on an annual commitment (month-to-month costs more).

 View full Rayyan profile